 I’m working and living in Darwin, Australia.

-I can’t believe I’ve been abroad for over 5 years, this is my fourth continent I’ve lived on and my eight or so city I’ve called home!
+I can’t believe I’ve been abroad for over 5 years, this is the fourth continent I’ve lived on and my eight or so city I’ve called home!
 It feels like yesterday I sat behind a desk staring at my pictures I hung at my desk of my last adventure to Dominica, wanderlusting over the thoughts of my next adventure…

 I digress, this is not a post on how far I’ve come with my travels and my mission to travel, live, and work everywhere, but a post on my current situation: Working and living in Darwin, my new home for the time being (I move again in December in case you’re wondering).

 If you’re thinking about doing your working holiday visa here, or if you’re thinking of working and living in Darwin, this is the post for you!
 Here’s all about living in Darwin…

 The weather started to get really nasty, it was getting cold and rainy, and we just didn’t want to deal.
 We heard Darwin’s pay was a bit better, and we knew the winter here was mild, as in, it doesn’t really get cold, which was more of our (aka, MY) cup of tea.